louisunlimited/CS225-FinalProject/README.md

         N/A, but you can choose to run this yourself or see the result of a previous run as promoted by the CLI.
     - Output:

         `importance.png` showing the importance of all nodes in this map by it's color lightness.
-Lighter means less important.
+More important nodes tends to be darker.
 2. Emergency Contact Access Point
     - Input: